-Methane hydrates could well represent the next energy frontier.
-Methane is the predominant component of natural gas and hydrates in artic sediments and in sediments of the Outer Continental Shelf hold vast quantities of this potential resource.
+Methane hydrates could well represent the next energy renaissance.
+Methane is the predominant component of natural gas.
+Hydrates below artic permafrost and in sediments of the Outer Continental Shelf hold vast quantities of this potential resource.
 The DOE fossil energy program began research on methane hydrates in 1997, when methane hydrates were only a scientific curiosity.
 By the winter of 2011-2012, the DOE, in partnership with ConocoPhillips and Japan Oil, Gas and Metals National Corporation (JOGMEC), successfully completed a research well on the Alaska North Slope to produce experimental quantities of methane from subsurface hydrates.